Tinubu Mentions 2 Countries to Support Nigeria After US Alliance

 “What Tinubu should have done before going for UK state visit”, former presidential aide explains

-President Tinubu noted that insecurity has remained a major obstacle to the development of Nigeria and warned about the global tension, particularly the Middle East challenges.
+President Tinubu noted that insecurity has remained a major obstacle to Nigeria's development and warned of global tensions, particularly in the Middle East.
 He explained that it could worsen the inflation and reduce the purchasing power, and that labour unions could push for additional government support.

 Tinubu to work with US